Today’s reading: Isaiah 9-12.

 The story goes like this.
 The northern kingdom of Israel has suffered much from the attacks of the Assyrians.
 Though God has allowed this invasion to discipline the Israelites, the people of the northern kingdom have failed to see God’s hand at work.
 Like any proud people who have been attacked, they vow to rebuild and fight back.
 They say, “the bricks have fallen down, but we will rebuild with dressed stones.”
 We’ll build it back better than before!
 No humility, no contrition, no searching for God’s favor – just proud boasting.
 If the tone sounds familiar, it should.
 It’s the same language we hear from our leaders when we suffer any kind of attack.
 For the Israelites, the story ends sadly as within a few years Assyria completely defeats them and destroys their nation.

 Jonathan Cahn, who leads a worship center for Messianic Jews and Gentile believers, has written a book, The Harbinger, based on this story.
-He points out how our reaction after the the attacks of September 11, 2001, was eerily similar to the words of the ancient Israelites.
+He points out how our reaction after the attacks of September 11, 2001, was eerily similar to the words of the ancient Israelites.
 In Congress, Tom Daschle quoted the exact words of the boasting Israelites in Isaiah 9 as he proclaimed America’s resolve to rebuild.
 The point of Cahn’s book, and the intent of Isaiah’s story, is to humble us and teach us to repent when God allows calamity to overtake us.
 God gives grace to the humble, but pride leads to destruction.
 America continues to suffer in many ways because of its rebellion against God.
 Humility has to start with individuals, however.
 Now is the time for each of us to examine our own hearts and confess our personal rebellion against God, so that God can pour out his grace on us.
-That grace comes through faith in the prince of peace that Isaiah foretold.
+That grace comes through faith in the Prince of Peace that Isaiah foretold.
 He is coming back to rule and reign, and his kingdom will unite Jews and Gentiles in worship and obedience.

 Image by Tim Lucas on Flickr, CC by 2.0